DaveVoorhis/Wrapd/docs/tutorial.md

 dbAbstraction.selectTester(2).forEach(System.out::println);
 ```

-We can invoke them in a database transaction as follows:
+We can also invoke them in a database transaction as follows:

 ```java
 // Do the above in a transaction...